Contents

 - Click a Source in the Source panel.

-- Click the Share icon at the bottom of the pop-up window.
+- Click the Share (arrow) icon at the top of the configuration window.

 - Enter the user’s email address or Group Name in the “People with Access” field.